David-c0degeek/HomeStack/docs/STATUS.md

 ## Current Status

-HomeStack is currently in active development with core functionality implemented.
+HomeStack is currently in active development with core functionality fully implemented and operational.
 The CLI is functional for scanning Docker containers, Unraid servers, and pfSense routers, as well as generating various configuration files.

+The project has been successfully upgraded to .NET 9.0.

 ## Completed